CalebMartin19067/Caleb-ESP32-PC-Cooling-Monitor/README.md

 - Power source via USB C

 ## How to Run the Project:
+- Connect the combined AHT/BMP sensor module to power, SDA and SCL
 - Connect the ESP32-S3 to your PC via USB-C.
+- Change the WiFi SSID and password to match your network
-- Open the project in PlatformIO or Arduino IDE.
+- Open the project in PlatformIO
 - Upload the code to the board.
 - Open the Serial Monitor at 115200 baud to view the IP address.
 - Connect to the same WiFi network as the ESP32.